 Near-field communication (NFC) is a set of communication protocols that enable two electronic devices, one of which is usually a portable device such as a smartphone, to establish communication by bringing them within 4 cm (2 in) of each other.

-NFC devices are used in contactless payment systems, similar to those used in credit cards and electronic ticket smartcards and allow mobile payment to replace/supplement these systems.
+NFC devices are used in contactless payment systems, similar to those used in credit cards and electronic ticket smartcards, and allow mobile payment.

-- EMVCo is currently owned by American Express, JCB, MasterCard and Visa.
-EMV is a standard for secure transactions that take place between chip-based payment cards and the payment systems.
+- EMVCo is currently owned by American Express, JCB, MasterCard, and Visa.
+EMV is a standard for secure transactions that take place between chip-based payment cards and payment systems.

 - Electronic chips are being integrated into all major payment card brands to enable secure transactions at POS terminals and ATMs.